 V. THE CONSENSUS ABOUT YOUR SPEECH: GRACIOUSNESS

-“so that it will give grace to those who hear.”
+So that it will give grace to those who hear.

-Since the believer is saved by God’s grace (Ephesians 2:8–9) and kept by God’s grace (Romans 8:39), it follows that one’s speech should be patterned after that sobering reality.
-“Let your speech always be with grace,” said Paul to the church at Colossae (4:6).
+Since the believer is saved by God’s grace (Ephesians 2:8–9) and kept by God’s grace (Romans 8:39), a believer’s speech should be patterned after that sobering reality.
+Let your speech always be with grace, said Paul to the Church at Colossae (4:6a).
 In essence, our speech directed toward others should depict how gracious God has been toward us.
 By definition grace means that you will give to another what they do not deserve.

 Finally, notice this passage is not a suggestion.
 We are commanded by God to give grace to those who hear.